Armanoide/ApiNetWork/README.md

 ### Resume Download

-you can resume a download simple by re-launch the request.
+You can resume a download simple by re-launch the request.
 It's only work if you use setPathFileDownload

-### stop downloading
+### Stop downloading

-call method stopDownloading() to stop
+Call method stopDownloading() to stop

 ### Method Request
-  by default, method is set to .GET but can change to .GET .POST .DELETE .PUT .PATCH .HEAD
+  By default, method is set to .GET but can change to .GET .POST .DELETE .PUT .PATCH .HEAD

     let a = ApiNetwork(stringURL: "your-url")
     a.setMethod(.POST)